mgechev/revive/RULES_DESCRIPTIONS.md

 ## modifies-parameter

 _Description_: A function that modifies its parameters can be hard to understand.
-It can be also misleading because actual function arguments are a copy of those passed by the caller.
+It can also be misleading if the arguments are passed by value. by the caller.
 This rule warns when a function modifies one or more of its parameters.